Banega00/Fon-Hakaton-ALG-zadatak/README.md

 Solution is built using basic web technologies **HTML**, **CSS**, **Javascript**

-Team **Falcon** have successfully qualified for 24 hours programming competiton.
+Team **Falcon** have successfully qualified for this 24 hours programming competiton.
 Repository of project for this competition can be found on this link: https://github.com/Banega00/Tim-Falcon-Hakaton

 Team Falcon members: <br />
 [Branislav Stojanović](https://github.com/Banega00) <br />